PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.25 - 06/??/2018 =
+* Tweak: Localized most variables earlier to prevent errors.
+Added in default values in case they do not get rendered to prevent fatal JS errors.
+* Fix: Tweaked extension activation class to be compatible with PHP 5.2.
+* Fix: Bug where boolean scalar values were changed to "" for json_encode.

 = v1.7.24 - 06/04/2018 =
 * Tweak: Updated subscriber table for existing sites that failed to add it properly before.